-Prior to the SPLASH project, regional estimates of abundance for humpback whales had been made for many of the winter areas including Mexico (Urbán et al., 1999), Hawaii, and Asia (Calambokidis et al., 1997), but abundance had not been estimated previously for central America.
-Similarly, prior to SPLASH, summer feeding/area abundance estimates had been made for some areas where photo-identification studies have taken place for many years, including California/ Oregon, southeastern Alaska, the Shumagin Islands, Alaska, or where line-transect studies have been conducted, such as the southeastern Bering Sea shelf.
+Prior to the SPLASH project, regional estimates of abundance for humpback whales had been made for many of the winter areas including Mexico (e.g., Urbán et al. 1999), Hawaii, and Asia (Calambokidis et al. 1997), but abundance had not been estimated previously for Central America.
+Similarly, prior to SPLASH, summer feeding/area abundance estimates had been made for some areas where photo-identification studies have taken place for many years, including California/Oregon, southeastern Alaska, the Shumagin Islands, Alaska, or where line-transect studies have been conducted, such as the southeastern Bering Sea shelf.
 However, comprehensive estimates were lacking for many of these regions, and some areas, such as Russia, had never been previously surveyed for abundance.
-The SPLASH study has provided photoidentification data from most of the range of the humpback whale in the NP.
-Barlow et al. (2011) uses the SPLASH data aggregated across areas to estimate the abundance of the total NP population as 21,808 (CV=0.04).
-SC/66b/IA21 uses a multi-strata model to conduct an integrated analysis that provides abundance estimates for four winter/breeding areas as well as six defined summer/feeding areas, including the first estimates for Russia and for central America.
+The SPLASH study has provided photo-identification data from most of the range of the humpback whale in the NP.
+Barlow et al. (2011) used the SPLASH data aggregated across areas to estimate the abundance of the total NP population as 21,808 (CV=0.04).
+Wade et al. (SC/66b/IA21) used a multi-strata model to conduct an integrated analysis that provides abundance estimates for four winter/breeding areas as well as six defined summer/feeding areas, including the first estimates for Russia and for Central America.

 In the interest of conciseness, references to other regional abundance estimates are not listed here.
-SC/66b/ IA19 provides a preliminary list of abundance estimates suitable for population modelling in its table 1, but it will be important to review other available estimates for possible inclusion.
+Ivashchenko et al. (SC/66b/IA19) provides a preliminary list of abundance estimates suitable for population modeling in Table 1, but it will be important to review other available estimates for possible inclusion.